 There is still a debate surrounding the importance of breaths when you are carrying out CPR.
 The British Heart Foundation informs people to carry out chest compressions.
 This is considered more simple than the breaths when carrying out CPR.
 On their side, most people do say that carrying out chest compressions is as important as compared to breathing into the mouth of the victim.
 Most of the online first aid and CPR training insist on carrying out both activities on the victim.

 Why You Need to Give Breaths

 When an adult experiences a cardiac arrest, they will still have residual oxygenated blood.
 This will sustain them for about 4 minutes until the increase of oxygenated blood.
-After the 4 minutes, they will run out of the oxygenated blood and the breaths will be a great way of supplying oxygen to the patient.
+After the 4 minutes, they will run out of oxygenated blood and the breaths will be a great way of supplying oxygen to the patient.

 Giving Breaths to Children

 Rescue breaths should be administered to the children to supply them with oxygenated blood.
 For children, you should begin by carrying out 5 rescue breaths.
 Begin by carefully tilting the head of the child back.
 Breath into them and you will see the chest rise.

 Follow by chest compressions.
 About 30 chest compressions should be carried out on the child by pushing down the chest by about a third.
 Do not make the chest compressions too hard and fast.
 Call an ambulance and continue giving them rescue breaths at the rate of 2 rescue breaths after every 30 chest compressions.